El Paso Public Libraries: The Library Grows

 The new Carnegie library needed repair by 1919 and the collection had outgrown the building.
 In fact, many books were housed by operating "branches" in four different drug and grocery stores throughout El Paso starting in 1915.
 A second story needed to be added to the original Carnegie building.
 In 1920, the library's book collection is moved temporarily to the courthouse so that construction could take place.
 In 1945, a second official branch library is opened at the Tays Housing Project.
 In 1950, the Memorial Park Branch was opened.
 The Lower Valley Branch opened in 1960.
 In 1961, two branches: Richard Burges Branch and the Josephine Clardy Fox Branch were opened.
 In 1957, a Bookmobile was in operation with a second to serve underprivileged communities in El Paso to start operations in 1972.

 By 1943, the library's collections had again outgrown its original downtown building.
 By 1951, a bond issue was approved by El Paso voters for $975,000 to build a new, larger library.
 The new library opened on September 12, 1954.
 The building was described as "Modern Southwestern" and contained artistic contributions from artists Tom Lea, Jose Cisneros and Ewing Waterhouse.
 The original Carnegie Building was demolished in 1968.

 Outstanding Early Collections

 In 1906, the El Paso Public Library was designated a Federal Depository as part of the Federal Depository Library Program.
 In 1908, the library began a Spanish-language collection of books.
 Later, librarian, Maud Durlin Sullivan would add to the Spanish language collection as well as grow a nationally recognized art and southwestern studies collection through the aid of donations and special funds.
 Maud Sullivan taught herself Spanish in order to better select appropriate books for the library's collection.
 Maud Sullivan was an avid patron of the arts and also helped create an important Mining Resources Collection for the library.

 Children's services at the library date back to 1912 when librarian, Marion Weil-Tappan, promoted children's literature and the connection between the library and public schools.
 In 1922, the library was fully departmentalized to include a juvenile department.

-Services

-The El Paso Public Library offers many services to the public.